matosgabriel/matosgabriel/README.md

 ### Hello there!
 I'm Gabriel Matos 👋

-- 🔭 I’m currently graduating in Computer Engineering on UFES
+- 🔭 I’m currently graduating on Computer Engineering at UFES
 - 🌱 I’m currently learning NextJS with Typescript
 - 👯 I’m looking to collaborate on software development projects
 - 🤔 I’m looking for help with egress on technology career